Cemophora coccinea: Reproduction

 There is very little known about the reproductive habits of the scarlet snake.
 It is oviparous, generally laying 2–9 eggs per clutch, with the typical clutch yielding five eggs.
 Breeding occurs throughout the spring months, and eggs are laid throughout the summer in burrows or under rocks.
 The eggs hatch two months after being laid, typically in the late summer or autumn.

 In Florida, one female scarlet snake laid 13 fertile eggs, which exceeded the largest previously reported clutch of 9 eggs.

 Predators and defense

 The natural predators of the scarlet snake are snake-eating snakes such as coral snakes, and predatory birds and mammals.
 The scarlet snake rarely bites when picked up by humans, but it can release a foul-smelling odor.
 The scarlet snake will use its version of batesian mimicry and mimic the venomous coral snakes as a defense mechanism in order to reduce predation.

 Conservation

-The two greatest threats that scarlet snakes face are the destruction of their habitats because of commercial development and the rising rate of road mortality.
+The two greatest threats that scarlet snakes face are habitat destruction from commercial development and vehicle strikes on roads.
 Other threats are illegal capture of the species for the pet trade and intentional killing.